ar4/deepwave/docs/example_batched_models.rst

 Inversion with a Model-Difference Penalty
 ------------------------------------------

-As an example of the kind of idea this feature enables you to implement with Deepwave, we will now apply inversion to a survey, but each shot will have its own velocity model.
+As an example of the kind of ideas that this feature enables, we will now apply inversion to a survey, but each shot will have its own velocity model.
 We will then add a penalty term to the loss function to encourage all of these individual models to converge towards a similar result.

 First, we create a single "true" model and use it to generate synthetic data for three shots.